optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 ##### `numdiff_options` and similar

-Replace the current dictionaries by dataclasses.
-Dictionaries are still supported.
+Dictionaries are still supported but we also offer more autocomplete friendly dataclasses as alternative.

 (algorithm-interface)=